TrevisanGMW/gt-tools/docs/README.md

 <br>If updating a major version, it's recommended that you uninstall it first before installing it again.
 This will eliminate any unnecessary files.
 <br>In case updating it manually, make sure to overwrite (replace) the files when moving them.</p>

+<h3>Windows Only - Express Launcher</h3>
+<p>Users running windows can also use the <b>"setup_express_windows.bat"</b> file to run setup options without opening Maya.
+The same file can be used with arguments to run a launching option directly.
+For example, a shortcut with the argument "-launch" (Target: "..\setup_express_launcher.bat -launch") will open Maya directly with the option "Run Only" from the GUI Setup window.
+(Essentially a shortcut to use the tools without installing them)</p>

 <!-- Dropdown Menu -->
 <div>